Skip to content

 where a is the first term, r is the common ratio, and n is the number of terms.

-Given is the list of topics that will give you a better understanding of sequence and series.
+Given below is the list of topics that will give you a better understanding of sequence and series.

 1. Common difference and Nth term

-2. Sum of First n Terms
+2. A sum of First n Terms

 3. Binomial Theorem for positive integral indices